StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 Issue a pull request for me to review your work.

 That is the end of this lab.
 Congratulations, this was a lot of work.
-Next week, we will Write a Chef recipe that is run by Vagrant to do the same thing, and start building a continuous integration pipeline with Java, JUnit and Ant.
+Next week, we will start building a continuous integration pipeline with git, Java, JUnit, Tomcat, and Ant.